Year: 2023

 The creative process for this project begin with research into the underwater world, focusing on the sounds and textures of the environment.
 I also consulted with my friend who is a certified scuba diver to gain a deeper understanding of the underwater ecosystem.
 He shared some real photos of underwater which I used for reference while creating the visuals in unreal engine.

 Once I had a strong understanding of the underwater environment, I begin to create the soundscape for the project.
 This involves recording and manipulating sounds from the real world, as well as creating synthesised sounds.
-I used spatial audio techniques (distance, azimuth, elevation) to create a sense of depth and dimension to the soundscape.
+I used spatial audio techniques (distance, azimuth, elevation) to create a sense of depth and dimension in the soundscape.

 User Experience